FenderStrat85/FenderStrat85/README.md

 - 🔭  I'm currently working on [transl8r](https://github.com/FenderStrat85/transl8r) and [DateNight](https://github.com/FenderStrat85/DateNight)
 - 🌱  I'm delving further into React, React Native and Vue with a few passion projects
 - 👯  I'm always keen to collaborate with people on fun and interesting projects!
-- 🎸  When I'm not coding I'm usually jamming, writing or recoding music
+- 🎸  When I'm not coding I'm usually jamming, writing or recording music
 - 🇨🇳  I speak Chinese and lived in Beijing for 7 years, but now I live in London 🇬🇧
 - 🇨🇳  我会说中文。住在北京七年多了现在住在伦敦  🇬🇧
 - 🚂  I love to travel and I'm usually planning my next trip.....